Eidoloscope: Early beginnings

 Using the Eidoloscope, a 15-minute film of a bullfight was integrated into the last act of Carmen (1896), a stage dramatization of Prosper Mérimée's novella starring Rosabel Morrison.
 The production was probably the first stage-and-screen hybrid in the US.

 Woodville Latham, one of the creators of the Eidoloscope, was originally a chemistry professor.
 Woodville's sons were in the business of showing boxing matches and would frequently hear complaints from patrons about how someone should make a machine that projects film on a screen.
 That way, more people could view the film at the same time, as they could not with the kinetoscope.
 It was a much more efficient method of exhibition that would reduce startup costs, since each parlor would need only one machine instead of six.
 W.K.L Dickson, an employee of Thomas Edison at the same time, joined the Lathams and their project to help raise finances and the knowledge of how to move forward in the business.
 The Eidoloscope was engineered mainly by Lauste, who also assisted with the design of the Latham loop.
 (Later, Dickson would credit Lauste with the loop's invention).

 The Lathams named their company after the Greek letter for "L": lambda or λ.
-The features that the Lathams produced were of poor quality and lacked the tilts and pans that other features were beginning to utilize.
-Unfortunately, the company did not last long since disputes over the copyrights from The Eidoloscope Company shareholders brought the Lathams' demise in 1896.
+However, the company did not last long since disputes over the copyrights from The Eidoloscope Company shareholders brought the Lathams' demise in 1896.